1. Introduction

 e) The characteristics of the venues (if there are more than one) to which the client’s order may be directed.

-Where a client instructs the Firm to execute an order on a particular venue, the Firm will not be responsible for selecting the venue.
+- if a client instructs the Firm to use a particular execution venue, the Firm will not be responsible for selecting the venue.

 5. Choosing an Execution Venue